-Demand is low, supply is high.
+For alternative healers, demand is relatively low and supply is high.
 It’s mainly a cottage industry with a few big players, but no-one really speaks out about how the alternative healing, or let’s say the metaphysical market in general, is a hard nut to crack.

 This is because there are certain marketing mindsets specific to the metaphysical market that many are scared to speak out against for fear of backlash.
 Here are some:

 - Law of attraction marketing

 - The importance of investing in yourself so that others will invest in you.